cunarist/class-transform/README.md

 ### plainToInstance

-This method transforms a plain javascript object to instance of specific class.
+Transforms a plain javascript object to instance of specific class.

 ```typescript
 import { plainToInstance } from "class-transform";